"Changing your words changes your thoughts, ultimately changing your life!"

 Roosevelt, "No one can make you feel inferior without your consent."
 Practicing

-taking control away from such contingencies helps nurture your inner strength
+taking control away from such possibilities helps build and nurture your inner strength

 and emotional resilience.